adhoc Flow/1

 Quarter-Wave Tube

-The Flow/1 is A 1.7-meter folded, tapered quarter-wave tube loudspeaker that you 3D print yourself.
-The Flow/1 delivers controlled low-frequency extension while suppressing standing waves through distributed geometry.
+The Flow/1 is a 1.7-meter folded, tapered quarter-wave tube loudspeaker that you 3D print yourself.
+It delivers controlled low-frequency extension while suppressing standing waves through distributed geometry.

 Coaxial Point Source

-Time-aligned coaxial drivers with FIR crossover produce a coherent wavefront, yielding precise imaging and stable soundstage localization.
+Time-aligned coaxial drivers coupled with a Finite Impulse Response (FIR) crossover, produce a coherent wavefront, yielding precise imaging and stable soundstage localization.

 Compact, Tuned Enclosure

-Flow/1 was created specifically for the PiBiDiY community: people who print, build, measure, refine, and care deeply about how a system works.
+Flow/1 was created specifically for the PBDIY community: people who print, build, measure, refine, and care deeply about how a system works.
 This is not a finished consumer product.
-It is an engineered loudspeaker system you build yourself, understand deeply, and bring to life with your own hands.
+It is an engineered loudspeaker system you build yourself, come to understand deeply, and bring to life with your own hands.

 Who it is for

-• For builders who want a loudspeaker that they cannot buy off the shelf
+- For makers who want a loudspeaker that they cannot buy off the shelf

 What You Get